Nassau County Aquatics Center: History

 The Nassau County Aquatics Center was built in 1998 for the Goodwill Games.
-Since the Goodwill Games in 1998, it has hosted numerous swimming championships and high level competitions including the USA Swimming National Championship, NCAA National Championship, Big East Conference Championship (16 times), and FINA World Cup.
+Since the Goodwill Games in 1998, it has hosted numerous swimming and diving championships and high level competitions including the USA Swimming National Championship, NCAA Division I Men's Swimming and Diving Championships, NCAA Division I Women's Swimming and Diving Championships, Big East Conference Swimming & Diving Championships, (16 times), and FINA World Cup.

 The center is 80000 sqft with a 68 m pool and three moveable bulkheads to accommodate SCM, SCY, and LCM competition.
 In 2002, Natalie Coughlin set multiple world records during the FINA World Cup at the center.
 In 2002 it was reported that the pool had lost millions of dollars.
 Dave Ferris was aquatics director in 2002, he reportedly questioned the reported losses, stating that "I don't believe expenses on the building are completely clear at this time".
 In 2011, the facility underwent a renovation after a 40-pound light fixture fell about 55 ft into the swimming pool.

 Since 2011, it had also been proposed to build an additional, 50 m outdoor pool adjacent to the existing facility.